rohithpr/clouder-lite/README.md

 ### Support

 Works on all devices.
 It's a website, not an app!
-Let us know if there is as issue.
+Let us know if there is an issue.

 ###### Note: Some phone browsers (such as UC browser on Windows Phone) do not support selecting multiple files for upload at once; use browsers that do support it!